Contact us

 Patrick Hollard, Chief Customer Officer & Executive Board Member at PageGroup

-As we move further into 2025, it’s becoming clear that many large enterprises are still grappling with the same hiring challenges they faced at the start of the year—only now, the stakes are higher.
+It’s becoming clear for many large enterprises that the hiring challenges they faced throughout 2025 will continue into 2026 - only now, the stakes are higher.

-Ongoing geopolitical uncertainty, evolving workforce expectations, digital disruption, and relentless advances in AI are all reshaping how global businesses operate.
-For hiring leaders, this moment presents both a wake-up call and a genuine opportunity: to stop patching over the cracks, and instead, design a whole new workforce strategy—one that’s fit for the future.
+Ongoing geopolitical uncertainty, evolving workforce expectations, accelerating digital disruption, and relentless advances in AI continue to reshape how global businesses operate.
+For hiring leaders, this moment is both a wake-up call and an opportunity: to stop patching over the cracks and instead design a workforce strategy that’s truly fit for the future.

-We’re seeing some organisations adapting well.
-Skills-based hiring is gaining traction.
-Talent teams are moving beyond job titles and CVs, focusing instead on capability, adaptability, and potential.
-In a world where job roles are evolving rapidly, this shift is not only more inclusive, but more aligned with long-term business resilience.
+Some organisations are adapting well.
+Skills-based hiring has gained momentum, with talent teams moving beyond job titles and CVs to focus on capability, adaptability, and potential.
+In a world where roles evolve rapidly, this shift is not only more inclusive but also more aligned with long-term business resilience.

 Others are successfully streamlining global operations.
 By consolidating fragmented hiring ecosystems, they’re reducing inefficiencies and improving both speed and quality of hire.
 They’re choosing fewer, more strategic partners—ones with both local insight and global scale—and seeing stronger outcomes as a result.